openhwgroup/cve2/doc/01_specification/index.rst

-The core design was originally developed as the PULPino *ZeroRISCY* processor by ETH Zürich and the University of Bologna and later enhanced by the lowRISC consortium as the *Ibex* core.
-For this project, the Ibex design description is copied and further enhanced by the OpenHW Group.
+The core design was originally developed as the PULPino *ZeroRISCY* processor by ETH Zürich and the University of Bologna and later enhanced by the lowRISC consortium as the *CVE2* core.
+For this project, the CVE2 design description is copied and further enhanced by the OpenHW Group.
 The design is qualified using the industrial-strength Core-V-Verification methodologies.
 The source :term:`RTL` code is written in